MoarCatz/chat-client/README.md

 ## Features
 Simple yet powerful chat offers you to:

-* Chat with your frineds using encryption :lock:
+* Chat with your friends with all your data encrypted :lock:
-* Stay online when you want - we do not use a lot of bandwidth at your computer :metal:
+* Stay online whenever you want - we do not use a lot of bandwidth on your computer :metal:
 * Be up-to-date constantly thanks to the WebSocket protocol :hourglass_flowing_sand:

 ## Contributing